4: Mathematics

-There are four all-Harshad numbers: 1, 2, 4, and 6.
-12, which is divisible by four thrice over, is a Harshad number in all bases except octal.

 A four-sided plane figure is a quadrilateral or quadrangle, sometimes also called a tetragon.
 It can be further classified as a rectangle or oblong, kite, rhombus, and square.

 Four is the highest degree general polynomial equation for which there is a solution in radicals.

+Four is the only square number $N=n\times n$ where $N - 1$ is a prime number.

 The four-color theorem states that a planar graph (or, equivalently, a flat map of two-dimensional regions such as countries) can be colored using four colors, so that adjacent vertices (or regions) are always different colors.
 Three colors are not, in general, sufficient to guarantee this.
 The largest planar complete graph has four vertices.

 A solid figure with four faces as well as four vertices is a tetrahedron, which is the smallest possible number of faces and vertices a polyhedron can have.
 The regular tetrahedron, also called a 3-simplex, is the simplest Platonic solid.
 It has four regular triangles as faces that are themselves at dual positions with the vertices of another tetrahedron.
-Tetrahedra can be inscribed inside all other four Platonic solids, and tessellate space alongside the regular octahedron in the alternated cubic honeycomb.

-Four-dimensional space is the highest-dimensional space featuring more than three regular convex figures:

-Two-dimensional: infinitely many regular polygons.

-Three-dimensional: five regular polyhedra; the five Platonic solids which are the tetrahedron, cube, octahedron, dodecahedron, and icosahedron.

-Four-dimensional: six regular polychora; the 5-cell, 8-cell or tesseract, 16-cell, 24-cell, 120-cell, and 600-cell.
-The 24-cell, made of regular octahedra, has no analogue in any other dimension; it is self-dual, with its 24-cell honeycomb dual to the 16-cell honeycomb.

-Five-dimensional and every higher dimension: three regular convex -polytopes, all within the infinite family of regular -simplexes, -hypercubes, and -orthoplexes.

-The fourth dimension is also the highest dimension where regular self-intersecting figures exist:

-Two-dimensional: infinitely many regular star polygons.

-Three-dimensional: four regular star polyhedra, the regular Kepler-Poinsot star polyhedra.

-Four-dimensional: ten regular star polychora, the Schläfli–Hess star polychora.
-They contain cells of Kepler-Poinsot polyhedra alongside regular tetrahedra, icosahedra and dodecahedra.

-Five-dimensional and every higher dimension: zero regular star-polytopes; uniform star polytopes in dimensions > are the most symmetric, which mainly originate from stellations of regular -polytopes.